XTLS/XTLS.github.io/content_en/guide/_index.md

 ## Configure and run
 Once you have downloaded and installed xray, simply configure it to work.

-Please click on [How to configure running xray](./config) to learn the easiest way to configure it.
+Please click on [How to configure and run xray](./config) to learn the easiest way to configure it.
 <--->
 ## Command parameters
 Xray has a wide range of commands and parameters available, making it flexible and powerful.